Advertiser Disclosure

 Using points is a great way to book cheap Amtrak tickets.

-Hot Tip: Make sure that you’re purchasing tickets directly from Amtrak because tickets purchased from a secondary travel source or discount portal won’t earn you points.
+Hot Tip: Make sure you purchase tickets directly from Amtrak because tickets purchased from a secondary travel source or discount portal won’t earn you points.

-Select Executive members are entitled to offers from Amtrak partners that includes earning points for hotel stays, car rental, and more.
+Select Executive members are entitled to offers from Amtrak partners, including earning points for hotel stays, car rental, and more.

 Amtrak also hosts a shopping portal, which allows members to earn points by shopping at select retailers.
-Gift cards for restaurants and other Amtrak partners can be purchased and redeemed with Amtrak points, as well.
+Gift cards for restaurants and other Amtrak partners can also be purchased with Amtrak points.

 Image Credit: Amtrak